 Impact of iterative reconstruction

-The reductions in the 75th percentile of FRL distribution can be partially attributed to the increased adoption of iterative reconstruction (IR) techniques.
-Figure 10 shows the number of surveys submitted since April 2013, categorised by the use of IR.
+The reductions in the 75th percentile of the FRL distribution can be partially attributed to the increased adoption of iterative reconstruction (IR) techniques.
+Figure 5 shows the number of surveys submitted since April 2013, categorised by the use of IR.

-Figure 10: Number of surveys submited since April 2013, categorised by the use of iterative reconstruction (IR) or filtered back projection (FBP)
+Figure 5: Number of surveys submitted since April 2013, categorised by the use of iterative reconstruction (IR) or filtered back projection (FBP)

-The change in dose distributions is represented in Figure 11 below.
+The change in dose distributions is represented in Figure 6 below.
 The metric plotted is the 75th percentile of the submitted FRLs, where the FRL has been expressed as a fraction of the relevant DRL.
 The date along the x-axis represents the end of a 12-month period for which the percentile has been calculated.
 The plot only includes data for protocols where data has been collected from 2013 to 2022 (inclusive).